rahimunisa01/CS_college_application_retrivalsystem/Report_1st_section.md

 Our system consists of several components:

-- `prepare_urls.py`: Initializes the list of university and program URLs.
+- `prepare_urls.py`: Initializes and stores a list of university program URLs for CS master's application pages in JSON format.
-- `scrape_deadlines.py`: Crawls web pages and extracts deadline information using BeautifulSoup.
+- `scrape_deadlines.py`: Uses Selenium to crawl university admissions pages, render dynamic content, and extract text containing application deadlines for CS master's programs.
-- `indexer.py`: Indexes the scraped data into a searchable format.
+- `indexer.py`: Loads the scraped university deadline documents from JSON, processes their text, and builds a BM25 index using rank_bm25.
+This index enables efficient retrieval of documents based on query term relevance.
-- `search.py`: Uses TF-IDF scoring to rank documents based on query relevance.
+- `search.py`: Implements document ranking using BM25 and recency-based weighting.
+A legacy TF-IDF implementation is included but commented out.
-- `app.py`: Provides a Flask web interface for users to input queries and view ranked results.
+- `app.py`: Provides a Streamlit-based web interface for users to enter queries and view ranked application deadline results.

-We tested the crawler on around 100 program pages and achieved a scraping success rate of ~80%.
+We tested the crawler on 30 program pages and achieved a scraping success rate of 100%.
 The search engine returns top results in under 1 second, even with basic infrastructure.

 ---